Anduril97/MPVClean/README.md

 > [!NOTE]
 > If you have data in this folder already, please delete it or move it elsewhere (unless you know what you're doing?).

-Extract the contents of the zip file into the above-mentioned folder.
+Extract the contents of the zip file found at [Releases](https://github.com/Anduril97/MPVClean/releases) into the above-mentioned folder.
+Just the contents.
 That's it!

 # How to configure
 you can edit a LOT of stuff.
 You can choose custom keyboard shortcuts by editing the input.conf file.
 You can also edit osc.conf in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.